 Run your Azure Functions from a package file

-The functionality described in this article is not available for Functions on Linux.
+The functionality described in this article is not available for function apps running on Linux in an App Service plan.

 In Azure, you can run your functions directly from a deployment package file in your function app.
 The other option is to deploy your files in the